kuzman123/fantastic-usefull-scraper/README.md

 ### Windows-only workflow (Stage 1 only, no GPU)

 Stage 1 runs entirely on CPU via ffmpeg.
 Useful for pre-processing video locally before transferring to a GPU machine for Stages 2–4.
+If you install Pytorch + Core dependencies=you can run the whole process on Windows.

 ```cmd
 python stage1_download.py